 If you're hiring your first employee, congratulations!
 It's important to start off on the right foot as an employer by making sure you follow all of the legal rules that now apply to you.
 From tax forms to government registrations to insurance requirements and more, being an employer carries a number of new obligations.
-You'll find our to-do list for new employers below; for detailed information on every aspect of becoming a new employer, see Hiring Your First Employee, by Fred Steingold (Nolo).
+You'll find our to-do list for new employers below.

 1. Obtain an employer identification number.